 Suvilahti cultural centre is a former power plant that comprises nine buildings, two gasometers and yard space.
 Tenants range from authors to a brewery bar and from graffitigallery to a restaurant.
 The operating model for the area is similar to that of the Cable Factory, the largest cultural centre in Finland, in Ruoholahti.

-Suvilahti is a unique industrial milieu that is changing all the time - at least its hundred-metre-long graffitiwall is different every day.
+Suvilahti is a unique industrial milieu that is changing all the time - at least its graffiti wall looks different every day.
 Suvilahti is home to a wide range of cultural actors and a venue for major public events and festivals.

-Suvilahti’s tenants range from authors to a brewery bar and from a graffitigallery to a restaurant.
-As the renovation of the facilities progresses, even more tenants and activities will arrive offering year-round open cultural activities and entertainment, expecially in the fields of the arts, new cirkus and theatre.
+Suvilahti’s tenants range from authors to a brewery bar and from galleries to a restaurant.
+As the renovation of the facilities progresses, more tenants and activities will appear offering open year-round cultural activities and entertainment, especially in the fields of performing arts, new circus and theatre.

-Suvilahti’s location in the heart of the new Kalasatama district represents a unique opportunity to transfor the area into a lively social space.
+Suvilahti’s location in the heart of the new Kalasatama district represents a unique opportunity to transform the area into a lively social space.

-Since 2008 Suvilahti is administered by the property management company Kiinteistö Oy Kaapelitalo, which is owned by the City of Helsinki.
-The company is responsible for renovating and renting the former industrial buildings for the needs of the arts, culture and handicrafts.
+Since the beginning of 2008, Suvilahti is administered by the property management company Kiinteistö Oy Kaapelitalo owned by the city of Helsinki.
+The company is responsible for renovating and renting the former industrial buildings for arts and culture.